neilherbertuk/modules/README.md

 In my opinion (correct me if I am wrong) auto-loading is great in development, but not recommended in production due to the expensive nature of finding each available module.

 **Enable Autoload**

+This is the default behaviour, but can be added to your `.env` file

 ```dotenv
 MODULES_AUTOLOAD=true
 ```
 **Disable Autoload**

+Add the following to your `.env` file

 ```dotenv
 MODULES_AUTOLOAD=false
 ```